KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 Using a developed and validated (adult) PBPK model for an *in vivo* probe substance, a pediatric PBPK model can be established for children by scaling physiology, clearance processes (as parameterized in the adult model) and age-dependent protein binding including the process specific variabilities.

-For qualification purpose, the following assumptions and considerations were made,
+For qualification purpose, during the translation of Adult PBPK to children the following assumptions and considerations were made:

 - when scaling and adult model to children, it was assumed that the metabolism and excretion pathways are qualitatively the same in children as in adults.